Zero-sum game: Economic benefits of low-cost airlines in saturated markets - net benefits or a zero-sum game

 Studies show that the entry of low-cost airlines into the Hong Kong market brought in $671 million in revenue and resulted in an outflow of $294 million.

 Therefore, the replacement effect should be considered when introducing a new model, which will lead to economic leakage and injection.
 Thus introducing new models requires caution.
 For example, if the number of new airlines departing from and arriving at the airport is the same, the economic contribution to the host city may be a zero-sum game.
 Because for Hong Kong, the consumption of overseas tourists in Hong Kong is income, while the consumption of Hong Kong residents in opposite cities is outflow.
 In addition, the introduction of new airlines can also have a negative impact on existing airlines.

 Consequently, when a new aviation model is introduced, feasibility tests need to be carried out in all aspects, taking into account the economic inflow and outflow and displacement effects caused by the model.

+Zero-sum games in financial markets

+Derivatives trading may be considered a zero-sum game, as each dollar gained by one party in a transaction must be lost by the other, hence yielding a net transfer of wealth of zero.

+An options contract - whereby a buyer purchases a derivative contract which provides them with the right to buy an underlying asset from a seller at a specified strike price before a specified expiration date – is an example of a zero-sum game.
+A futures contract – whereby a buyer purchases a derivative contract to buy an underlying asset from the seller for a specified price on a specified date – is also an example of a zero-sum game.
+This is because the fundamental principle of these contracts is that they are agreements between two parties, and any gain made by one party must be matched by a loss sustained by the other.

+If the price of the underlying asset increases before the expiration date the buyer may exercise/ close the options/ futures contract.
+The buyers gain and corresponding sellers loss will be the difference between the strike price and value of the underlying asset at that time.
+Hence, the net transfer of wealth is zero.

+Swaps, which involve the exchange of cash flows from two different financial instruments, are also considered a zero-sum game.
+Consider a standard interest rate swap whereby Firm A pays a fixed rate and receives a floating rate; correspondingly Firm B pays a floating rate and receives a fixed rate.
+If rates increase, then Firm A will gain, and Firm B will lose by the rate differential (floating rate – fixed rate).
+If rates decrease, then Firm A will lose, and Firm B will gain by the rate differential (fixed rate – floating rate).